viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 ### App and website filtering policies

 You can filter both apps and websites from being saved in snapshots.
 Users are able to add to these filter lists from the **Recall & Snapshots** settings page.
 Some applications are automatically excluded from snapshots.
 For more information, see the  [Applications that are automatically excluded from snapshots](#applications-that-are-automatically-excluded-from-snapshots) section.

 To filter apps from being saved in snapshots, use the **Set a list of URIs to be filtered from snapshots for Recall** policy.
 Define the list using a semicolon to separate URIs.
-Make sure you include the URL scheme such as `http://`, `ftp://`, `file://`, `https://www.`.
+Make sure you include the URL scheme such as `http://`, `file://`, `https://www.`.
 Sites local to a supported browser like `edge://`, or `chrome://`, are filtered by default.
+For example: `https://www.Contoso.com;https://www.WoodgroveBank.com;https://www.Adatum.com`

+> [!NOTE]
+> Private browsing activity is filtered by default when using [Supported web browsers](#supported-browsers).

 | &nbsp; | Setting  |
 |---|---|